Allmeta/TDT4140---Triex/tdt4140-gr1836/app.ui/src/main/java/tdt4140/gr1836/app/ui/README.md

-# The UI source code, a minimal JavaFX/FXML UI
+# The UI source code, a JavaFX/FXML UI.